Now that you’ve bought the motorcycle of your dreams, you have something else to think about — insurance.

 If you are financing your vehicle, you are usually required to purchase collision and comprehensive coverages.
-Collision coverage will repair your bike in the event of an accident, while comprehensive will pay for damages caused by other events, such as fire, floods or theft.
+Collision coverage will repair your bike in the event of an accident, while comprehensive will pay for damages caused by other events, such as fire, floods, or theft.
 If your bike is customized, you should increase your coverage so you have the money to replace the parts if needed.
-If your bike is older, though, you may decide that you don’t need these coverages.
-Think about the value of your bike before purchasing.
+If your bike is older, you may decide that you don’t need these coverages.
+Consider the value of your bike before purchasing.

 Uninsured and underinsured motorist coverage is a good idea, especially since many motorists do still drive without insurance.
 If you suffer serious injuries from an uninsured motorist, you’ll end up paying for your medical bills if you don’t have this type of insurance.
 This could mean hundreds of thousands of dollars out of your pocket.

 Roadside assistance is another good coverage to have.
 If you are stranded on the road, this coverage will pay for towing and the cost of a rental vehicle while your motorcycle is being repaired.
 It may pay for other expenses as well.